Health of Charles Darwin: Continuing illness

 In his autobiography of 1876, Darwin wrote of his illness, emphasising that it had been brought on by "the excitement" of socialising:

 Few persons can have lived a more retired life than we have done.
 Besides short visits to the houses of relations, and occasionally to the seaside or elsewhere, we have gone nowhere.
 During the first part of our residence we went a little into society, and received a few friends here; but my health almost always suffered from the excitement, violent shivering and vomiting attacks being thus brought on.
 I have therefore been compelled for many years to give up all dinner-parties; and this has been somewhat of a deprivation to me, as such parties always put me into high spirits.
 From the same cause I have been able to invite here very few scientific acquaintances.

 My chief enjoyment and sole employment throughout life has been scientific work; and the excitement from such work makes me for the time forget, or drives quite away, my daily discomfort.
 I have therefore nothing to record during the rest of my life, except the publication of my several books. ...

 Possible causes

-Medical science has tried repeatedly to pinpoint the etiology, and many hypotheses were made, such as:
+Medical science has tried repeatedly to pinpoint the etiology, and many hypotheses were made.
+They vary considerably in evidential support; several, including arsenic poisoning and lupus, have been largely abandoned in the subsequent literature, while others remain under active discussion.
+Proposed causes include: